PoomSmart/IDAObjcTypes/README.md

 # IDAObjcTypes
-A collection of (public and private) types and functions definitions useful for Objective-C binaries analysis.
+A collection of (public and private) types and functions definitions useful for iOS/macOS binaries analysis.

 ## Why even?
 Would you rather re-define the same functions or types over and over as you work with different binaries?